-Note 1: The peripheral $\Delta$ current can be determined by subtracting the base IPD current from this limit.
-Max. values should be used when calculating total current consumption.
+Note 1: The peripheral current is the sum of the base IDD or IPD and the additional current consumed when this peripheral is enabled.
+The peripheral a current can be determined by subtracting the base IDD or IPD current from this limit.
+Max values should be used when calculating total current consumption.